King Manuel II of Portugal

 by Scott Mehl © Unofficial Royalty 2016

-Manuel received a strict education and proved to be a rather good student, studying numerous languages – and becoming fluent at a very young age – as well as history, math, and religion.
+Manuel received a strict education and proved to be a good student, becoming fluent in numerous languages, and studying history, math, and religion.
 He also trained on the piano and developed a love of literature and the arts.
 Manuel was preparing to enter the Portuguese Naval Academy when tragedy struck the royal family, and he found himself unexpectedly on the throne of Portugal.

 On February 1, 1908, the royal family was attacked by assassins while riding in a carriage en route to the palace.
 Manuel was shot only in the arm, but his father was shot in the head, dying instantly, and his brother, Luís Filipe, was also mortally injured and died several minutes later.
 At just 18 years old, Manuel became the last King of Portugal.

-His first act as King was asking for the resignation of Prime Minister João Franco, who he felt was complicit in the killing of his father and brother.
-He then appointed a new government which he hoped would bring about more unity within Portugal.
-At first, the new King received a great level of sympathy and support, primarily due to his youth and the tragic circumstances which put him on the throne.
-He traveled extensively, meeting the Portuguese people in all corners of the country, and receiving warm welcomes at every stop.
-He also traveled throughout Europe, and particularly the United Kingdom where his father had formed such close ties.
+Manuel’s first act as King of Portugal was asking for the resignation of Prime Minister João Franco, who he felt was complicit in the killing of his father and brother.
+He then appointed a new government, hoping for more unity within Portugal.
+At first, the new King received much sympathy and support, primarily due to his youth and the tragic circumstances that put him on the throne.
+Manuel traveled extensively, meeting the Portuguese people in all corners of the country, and received warm welcomes at every stop.
+He also traveled throughout Europe, particularly the United Kingdom where his father had formed such close ties.
 Ironically, one of King Manuel’s last foreign trips would be to London in May 1910, for the funeral of King Edward VII.

-However, at home, the political climate was shifting, with anti-monarchy sentiments rising quickly.
-The Republican party gained ground in the Portuguese parliament, and it was not long before they seized power.
-On October 4, 1910, what started as a military coup turned into what is now known as the Republican Revolution.
-The Palace of Necessidades was attacked, forcing King Manuel to flee to the Mafra National Palace where he was joined by his mother and grandmother.
-The following day, on October 5, King Manuel and his family left on the royal yacht Amélia IV, planning to travel to the city of Porto, narrowly escaping the Republican forces who arrived just as the ship was sailing off.
-En route, learning that Porto had also fallen to republican forces, the King soon changed their destination to Gibraltar.
-The Portuguese monarchy had come to an end, and Manuel would live out the rest of his life in exile.
-The family then traveled to London, where they were welcomed by King George V.
+In Portugal, the political climate was shifting, with anti-monarchy sentiments rising quickly.
+The Republican Party gained ground in the Portuguese parliament and seized power.
+On October 4, 1910, what started as a military coup became what is now known as the Republican Revolution.
+The Palace of Necessidades was attacked and King Manuel was forced to flee to the Mafra National Palace.
+There he was joined by his mother and grandmother.
+The following day, on October 5, 1910, King Manuel and his family left on the royal yacht Amélia IV, planning to travel to Porto, narrowly escaping the Republican forces who arrived just as the ship was sailing off.
+En route, learning that Porto had also fallen to Republican forces, Manuel changed their destination to Gibraltar.
+The Portuguese monarchy had ended, and Manuel would live the rest of his life in exile.
+The family then traveled to London, where they were welcomed by King George V of the United Kingdom.

 Gaby Deslys, source: Wikipedia, from the George Grantham Bain Collection at the Library of Congress